nicholas-masini/MaltaGeneralElectionsDataset/README.md

 <br>

-The Web Scraping Script can be found in the *web_scraper* folder.
+The Web Scraping Script can be found in the *web_scraping_script* folder.